-73% had passed through the CAFSR border post; this was a similar proportion of imports to the previous three years (SUNAT n.d.[b]).
+73% had passed through the CAFSR border post; this To enhance trade facilitation, Peru is promoting the was a similar proportion of imports to the previous three use of customs border control infrastructures (at the years (SUNAT n.d.[b]). country's entrance) to provide an efficient service and reduce the time and costs for users who can decide where the customs controls will occur (border post or in-country warehouse).

 Commercial activities at the CAFSR are characterised by cooperation between the customs administrations of Peru and Chile.
-The Bilateral Agreement of Cooperation and Mutual Assistance in Customs Matters (Chilean Customs 2005) and the Free Trade Agreement (Minister of International Trade and Tourism of Peru 2007) are among the most relevant international agreements.
-The latter ruled that by 2016, all taxes would be liberalised and customs cooperation and trade facilitation measures would be established.
+The Bilateral Agreement of Cooperation Consequently, the CAFSR underwent a transformation. and Mutual Assistance in Customs Matters (Chilean Customs 2005) and the Free Trade Agreement (Minister While only 21% of import declarations designated of International Trade and Tourism of Peru 2007) are it as an arrival point in 2019, that number increased among the most relevant international agreements.
+The considerably over the course of this study, reaching latter ruled that by 2016, all taxes would be liberalised 54% in 2022 (SUNAT 2022[a]).
+Logically, this resulted and customs cooperation and trade facilitation measures in a gradual reduction in the use of warehouses in would be established.
+Peru, including in the Free Trade Zone (see Figure 3) for passing through the customs control in any regime Finally, the Framework Agreement for Implementing (e.g., importation, exportation, temporal admissions, Integrated Control and Cooperation Systems for the transit. etc.).

-Finally, the Framework Agreement for Implementing Integrated Control and Cooperation Systems for the Facilitation of Transit at the Centre of Compliance between Peru and Chile was implemented in 2017 (Peruvian Congress 2011).
+Facilitation of Transit at the Centre of Compliance between Peru and Chile was implemented in 2017 (Peruvian Congress 2011).
 It aims to increase border integration, tourism, and trade between the parties in the border posts Chacalluta (Chile) and Santa Rosa (CAFSR).
 Currently, the integration of migration control and entrance/exit of vehicles with tourist purposes has only been achieved by juxtaposed control (control of the originating country first, then the entrance country).
 For example, a tourist travelling from Chile to Peru through the CAFSR only has to stop once, as the authorities for both countries are located in the same office.